 Under the terms of the ICP, each A. H. Belo executive officer is eligible to receive long-term equity incentive grants, or LTI compensation.
 These awards are designed to offer competitive compensation that encourages the retention and motivation of key executives, and rewards them based upon market-driven results.
 The ICP provides the Compensation Committee with discretion to require performance-based standards to be met before grants vest.
 According to the ICP structure, the Compensation Committee determines each executive officer's intended LTI compensation value, then determines the allocation of the LTI compensation award among three available types of equity instruments: time-based restricted stock units, referred to as TBRSUs, stock options, and performance-related restricted stock units, referred to as PBRSUs.
 TBRSUs encourage executives to remain with the Company and to focus on its long-term success.
 Stock options encourage and reward stock price performance, thus aligning the executive's interests with those of shareholders.
-PBRSUs reward the achievement of A. H. Belo's cumulative annual financial performance goals.
+PBRSUs reward the achievement of

+A. H. Belo's cumulative annual financial performance goals.
 Since the ultimate value of the LTI compensation awards depends upon the performance of A. H. Belo common stock, the interests of the executive officers are aligned with the financial interests of A. H. Belo's shareholders.

-Specific Program for 2011.
-In developing LTI recommendations for 2011, the Compensation Committee's primary focus was to balance dilution, cost and retention concerns.
-The Compensation Committee chose to grant TBRSUs to NEOs in order to accomplish several objectives, including: managing share usage and dilution to acceptable levels; aligning the interests of executives with those of shareholders; providing retention to key executives over a multi-year period; and ensuring that the total expense incurred is consistent with the value delivered to executives.
+Specific Program for 2012.
+In developing LTI recommendations for 2012, the Compensation Committee's primary focus was to balance dilution, cost, and retention concerns.
+The Compensation Committee chose to grant 50% of the LTI amount in the form of TBRSUs to the NEOs under the ICP and 50% in the form of time-based cash to the NEOs outside of the ICP in order to accomplish several objectives, including: 1) managing share usage and dilution to acceptable levels; 2) aligning the interests of executives with those of shareholders; 3) providing retention to key executives over a multi-year period; 4) enhancing the Company's ability to recruit executives who can further diversify sources of revenue and grow EBITDA; and 5) ensuring that the total expense incurred is consistent with the value delivered to executives.

 Each TBRSU represents a contingent right to receive the value of one share of A. H. Belo Series A common stock.
-TBRSUs are also eligible to receive dividend equivalents.
 TBRSUs are valued as of the date of vesting and are paid 60% in shares of A. H. Belo Series A common stock and 40% in cash.
-TBRSUs granted in 2011 vest as follows: 40% on the third trading day following the annual earnings release date for the year ending December 31, 2011; 30% on the third trading day following each annual earnings release date for the years ending December 31, 2012 and 2013.
+TBRSUs granted in 2012 vest as follows: 40% on the third trading day following the annual earnings release date for the year ending December 31, 2012; 30% on the third trading day following each annual earnings release date for the years ending December 31, 2013 and 2014.